DNF (software)

-DNF or Dandified YUM is the next-generation version of the Yellowdog Updater, Modified (yum), a package manager for .rpm-based Linux distributions.
-DNF was introduced in Fedora 18 in 2013, it has been the default package manager since Fedora 22 in 2015, Red Hat Enterprise Linux 8., and OpenMandriva; and also an alternative package manager for Mageia.
+DNF (abbreviation for Dandified YUM) is a package manager for Red Hat-based Linux distributions and derivatives.
+DNF was introduced in Fedora 18 in 2013 as a replacement for yum; it has been the default package manager since Fedora 22 in 2015 and Red Hat Enterprise Linux 8 in 2019 and is also an alternative package manager for Mageia.
+DNF performs package management tasks on top of RPM, and supporting libraries.

+History

 Perceived deficiencies of yum (which DNF is intended to address) include poor performance, high memory usage, and the slowness of its iterative dependency resolution.
 DNF uses libsolv, an external dependency resolver.

-DNF performs package management tasks on top of RPM, and supporting libraries.